US Open 2020: How to watch all the tennis today without cable

 Wimbledon was canceled and the French Open was postponed until the end of September, making the US Open the second Grand Slam tournament on the tennis calendar in this most unusual and terrible year.
 What's usually the fourth Grand Slam, the Australian Open, was actually played back in January, which seems like eight years rather than eight months ago.

-The US Open has gotten underway as originally scheduled on the last Monday in August.
-Many players have dropped out of the tournament, and there will be no raucous New York crowds because matches will be played without fans, but high-stakes tennis is finally back.
+The US Open got underway as originally scheduled, starting on the last Monday in August, but otherwise it's anything but normal.
+There are no raucous New York crowds because matches are played without fans, numerous players have dropped out voluntarily and some that remained complained of the tournament's chaotic response after Benoit Paire of France tested positive for COVID-19.

+At this point most of the players have been knocked out but plenty of big names, including Serena Williams and Novak Djokovic, are still playing.
 Here's everything fans need to know to watch all the action from Flushing, New York, without a cable subscription.

 Read more: NBA is back: How to watch the 2020 playoffs without cable